prometheus-operator/prometheus-operator/Documentation/compatibility.md

 ## Kubernetes

-Due to the use of CustomResourceDefinitions, Kubernetes >= v1.7.0 is required.
+Due to the use of apiextensions.k8s.io/v1 CustomResourceDefinitions, prometheus-operator requires Kubernetes >= v1.16.0.

 The Prometheus Operator uses the official [Go client](https://github.com/kubernetes/client-go) for Kubernetes to communicate with the Kubernetes API.
 The compatibility matrix for client-go and Kubernetes clusters can be found [here](https://github.com/kubernetes/client-go#compatibility-matrix).
-All additional compatibility is only best effort, or happens to still/already be supported.
+All additional compatibility is only best effort, or happens to be still/already supported.

-The current version of Prometheus operator uses the following Go client version:
+The current version of the Prometheus operator uses the following Go client version:

 ```$ mdox-exec="go list -m  -f '{{ .Version }}' k8s.io/client-go"
 v0.24.2